Article

 It is also important to state that that a logo doesn’t need to show what a business sells or offers as a service. ie. Car logos don’t need to show cars, computer logos don’t need to show computers.
 The Harley Davidson logo isn’t a motorcycle, nor is the Nokia logo a mobile phone.
 A logo is purely for identification.

-top 50 brands of the world – 94% of the logos do not describe what the company does.
+For further evidence of this, take the top 50 brands of the world – 94% of the logos do not describe what the company does.

 Paul Rand also has a say on this topic: